Flesh for Frankenstein: Plot

-Baron von Frankenstein neglects his duties towards his wife/sister Katrin, as he is obsessed with creating a perfect Serbian race to obey his commands, beginning by assembling a perfect male and female from parts of corpses.
-The doctor's sublimation of his sexual urges by his powerful urge for domination is shown when he utilizes the surgical wounds of his female creation to satisfy his lust.
-Frankenstein is dissatisfied with the inadequate reproductive urges of his current male creation and seeks a head donor with a greater libido; he also repeatedly exhibits an intense interest in the creature's "nasum" (nose) has a correctly Serbian shape.
+Baron von Frankenstein neglects his duties towards his wife/sister Katrin, as he is obsessed with creating a perfect Serbian race that will obey his every command, beginning by assembling both a perfect man and a perfect woman from parts of corpses.
+The Baron's sublimation of his sexual urges by his powerful urge for domination is shown when he utilizes the surgical wounds of the female creature to satisfy his lust.
+Von Frankenstein is dissatisfied with the inadequate reproductive urges of the current male creature and seeks a head donor with a greater libido; he also repeatedly exhibits an intense interest in the male creature's "nasum" (nose) which, according to him, must have the correct Serbian shape.

-As it turns out, a suitably randy farmhand, Nicholas, leaving a local brothel along with his sexually repressed friend, brought there in an unsuccessful attempt to dissuade him from entering a monastery, are spotted and waylaid by the doctor and his henchman, Otto; mistakenly assuming that the prospective monk is also suitable for stud duty, they take his head for use on the male creature.
-Not knowing these behind-the-scenes details, Nicholas survives and is summoned by Katrin to the castle, where they form an agreement that he will gratify her unsatisfied carnal appetites.
+As it turns out, a suitably randy farmhand, Nicholas, leaving a local brothel along with his sexually repressed friend, who has been brought there in an unsuccessful attempt to dissuade him from entering a monastery, are spotted and waylaid by the Baron and his assistant, Otto; mistakenly assuming that the prospective monk is also suitable for stud duty, they take his head for use on the male creature.
+Not knowing anything about these behind-the-scenes details, Nicholas survives and is summoned by Katrin to the castle, where they form an agreement that he will gratify her unsatisfied carnal appetites.

-Under the control of Frankenstein, the male and female creatures are seated for dinner with the castle's residents, but the male creature shows no signs of recognition of his friend as he serves the doctor and his family.
-At this point, Nicholas realizes something is awry, but he pretends not to recognize his friend's face until he can investigate further.
-After a falling-out with Katrin, who is merely concerned with her own needs, Nicholas snoops into the laboratory and is captured by the doctor.
-Frankenstein muses about using his new acquisition to replace the head of his creature, who still shows no signs of libido.
-Nevertheless, Katrin is rewarded for betraying Nicholas by being granted use of the creature for erotic purposes but is killed during a bout of overly vigorous copulation.
+Under von Frankenstein's control, the male and female creatures are seated for dinner with the castle's residents, but the male creature shows no sign of recognizing his friend as he serves the Baron and his family.
+At this point, Nicholas notices that something is wrong, but he pretends not to recognize his friend's face until he can investigate the matter further.
+After a falling out with Katrin, who is only concerned with her own selfish wants, Nicholas snoops around in the laboratory and is captured by the Baron.
+Von Frankenstein muses about using his new acquisition to replace the head of the male creature, who still shows no signs of libido.
+Nevertheless, Katrin is rewarded for betraying Nicholas by being granted the use of the male creature for erotic purposes, but she is killed during a bout of overly vigorous lovemaking.

-Meanwhile, Otto repeats the doctor's sexual exploits with the female creature, resulting in her graphic disembowelment.
-Frankenstein returns and, enraged, does away with Otto.
-When he attempts to have the male creature eliminate Nicholas, however, the remnants of his friend's personality rebel and the doctor is killed in a gruesome fashion.
-The creature, believing he is better off dead, then disembowels himself.
-Frankenstein's children, Erik and Monica, then enter the laboratory and turn the wheel of the crane holding Nicholas in mid-air.
-To his surprise, the crane lifts him higher into the air as the children prepare scalpels.
+Meanwhile, Otto repeats the Baron's sexual exploits with the female creature, resulting in her graphic disembowelment.
+Von Frankenstein returns and, enraged, does away with Otto.
+When he tries to have the male creature also do away with Nicholas, however, the remnants of his friend's personality rebel, and the Baron is killed in a gruesome manner.
+The male creature, now believing that he is better off dead, graphically disembowels himself.
+Von Frankenstein's two children, Erik and Monica, then enter the laboratory and turn the wheel of a crane, using it to hold up Nicholas in mid-air.
+To his surprise, the crane then lifts him higher into the air as the two children prepare scalpels.